Havet57/p7_2Bilemo/README.md

-# P7_api
+# P7_2Bilemo

-This project is an API REST made with Nelmio .
+This project is an API REST made with Api Platform.
 Its goals were to learn basics of API REST.

 ## Installation